-- 1. In mutual consultation, the first Examiner and the student determine when the oral interim examination will be taken. - Before taking an oral interim examination, the Examining Board appoints a second assessor, who attends the interim examination and can also participate in the interrogation.
-This Examiner and assessor will be announced to the student in advance. - 3.
+- 1. In mutual consultation, the Examiner and student determine when the oral interim examination will be taken. - 2.
+Before taking an oral interim examination, the Examining Board appoints next to a first also a second Examiner, who attends the interim examination. - 3.
 In exceptional cases, the Examining Board can decide that the oral interim examination will not be taken in public.

-Article 18.
-Supplementary provisions concerning written assignments
+Article 18 Supplementary provisions concerning written assignments

-- 1. The Examiner checks written assignments for plagiarism.
-A plagiarism scanner can be used.
-The student must comply to such control.
-If the student doesn't comply, the Examiner has the right to refuse to assess the assignment and to exclude the student from the course. - 2.
-To facilitate plagiarism monitoring, the Examiner can give instructions regarding the way of submission of the written assignments.
+- 1. The Examiner checks written assignments for plagiarism. - 2.
+To facilitate plagiarism monitoring, the Examiner can place certain requirements on the submission of the written assignments.

-Chapter 6.
-Interim examinations: fraud
+Chapter 6 Interim examinations: Fraud

-Article 19.
-Fraud: definition and prohibition
+Article 19 Fraud: definition and prohibition

-- 1. The student is forbidden to commit fraud.
-If the student commits fraud, the Examining Board can take measures that are described in the law and in these regulations, possibly, if applicable, in combination with the measures mentioned in Article 15 section 6. - 2.
-Fraud is defined as committing, participating in committing, or providing the opportunity to commit, the actions summarized in this clause: - participating in the interim examination without being entitled to do so; - b. during the interim examination, possessing or using books, syllabuses, notes or material, whether written, electronic or online, which are expressly prohibited according to the Study Handbook, the course guide or the present chapter of these regulations; - c. during the interim examination, cribbing or sharing information with other students or third parties, in any fashion whatsoever, inside or outside the examination room; - d. during the interim examination, impersonating someone else; - e. allowing yourself to be impersonated by someone else during the interim examination; - changing or exchanging the distributed question forms and/or answer forms with others; - g. before the date or time on which the interim examination is taken, to be in the possession or to take possession of the questions or assignments of the relevant interim examination; - committing any form of plagiarism, including copying, paraphrasing or translating the work of another author in a paper, thesis, or any other form of manuscript (text, figures, photo's, diagrams etc. included) that is part of education without indicating that this is a quotation and without correctly reporting the source; - during the interim examination, to have calculators, computers, mobile phones or devices with comparable functions, unless this is explicitly permitted according to article 16; - j. any fraudulent act or omission by or on behalf of the student that wholly or partially hampers or prevents a correct assessment of the knowledge, understanding and/or skills of the student.
+- 1. Students are forbidden to commit fraud.
+If a student commits fraud, the Examining Board can take measures that are described in the law and in these regulations. - 2.
+Fraud is defined as committing, or providing the opportunity to commit, the actions summarised in this clause: - a. participating in the interim examination without being entitled to do so, - b. during the interim examination, possessing or using books, syllabuses, notes or material, whether written, electronic or online, which are expressly prohibited according to the Study Handbook, the course guide or the present chapter of these regulations, - c. during the interim examination, cribbing or sharing information with other students or third parties, in any fashion whatsoever, inside or outside the examination room, - d. during the interim examination, impersonating someone else, - e. allowing yourself to be impersonated by someone else during the interim examination, - f. changing or exchanging the distributed question forms and/or answer forms with others, - g. before the date or time on which the interim examination is taken, to be in the possession or to take possession of the questions or assignments of the relevant interim examination, - committing any form of plagiarism, including copying, paraphrasing or translating the work of another author in a paper, thesis, or any other form of text that is part of education without indicating that this is a quotation and without correctly reporting the source, - during the interim examination, to have calculators, computers, mobile phones or devices with comparable functions, unless this is been explicitly permitted in advance by the Examiner, j. any fraudulent act or omission by or on behalf of the student that hampers or prevents a correct assessment of the knowledge, understanding and/or skills of the student.

-Article 20.
-Procedure following detection of fraud, measures and sanctions
+Article 20 Procedure following detection of fraud, measures and sanctions